Hamiltonian limited valence model for liquid polyamorphism: Liquid--liquid phase transition associated with polymerization of dimers ( )

-Never the less, the model qualitatively describes the LLPT in sulfur [Fig.~\ref{fig:8}(b)].
-It shows two phase transitions and their spinodals indicated by the loci of isochore crossing which join at critical points: the liquid-liquid one indicated by a circle at $\rho_{LL}=0.865\pm 0.005$, $T_{LL}=1.86\pm 0.01$, and $P_{LL}=5.54\pm 0.05$ and a liquid-gas one indicated by a square at $\rho_{LG}=0.275\pm 0.025$, $T_{LG}=2.30\pm 0.05$, $P_{LG}=0.078$.
-Note that in real sulfur $T_{LG}=1314$K, $P_{LG}==20.7$MPa, and $\rho_{LG}= 563$kg/m$^3$ \cite{CRC}, while the LLCP is located at $T_{LL}=1035$K, $P_{LL}= 2.15$GPa, and $\rho_{LL}\approx 2000$ kg/m$^3$~\cite{Henry_Sulfur_2020}, making the ratios of critical parameters for real sulfur equal to $\rho_{LL}/\rho_{LG}=3.55$, $T_{LL}/T_{LG}=0.79$, $P_{LL}/P_{LG}=104$, while for the model with the given set of parameters they are, respectively, 3.2, 0.81 and 7.1.
-As one can see from Fig.~\ref{fig:8}(b) that further increase of $w_b$, can easily increase both $P_{LL}/P_{LG}$. and $\rho_{LL}/\rho_{LG}$.
-Note also that the liquid-liquid coexistence line must belong to a narrow region between the spinodals and thus must have a very large positive slope.
-Moreover, it crosses the liquid-gas coexistence line at a very small temperature and a small pressure almost equal to zero, where crystallization can be anticipated, making the phase diagram very realistic, because according to Ref. \cite{Henry_Sulfur_2020}, the liquid-liquid coexistence line ends at a triple point with the crystalline phase.
+Nevertheless, the model qualitatively describes the LLPT in sulfur [figure~\ref{fig:8}(a)].
+It shows two phase transitions and their spinodals indicated by the loci of isochore crossing which join at critical points: the liquid--liquid one indicated by a circle at $\rho_{LL}=0.865\pm 0.005$, $T_{LL}=1.86\pm 0.01$, and $P_{LL}=5.54\pm 0.05$ and a liquid--gas one indicated by a square at $\rho_{LG}=0.275\pm 0.025$, $T_{LG}=2.30\pm 0.05$, $P_{LG}=0.078$.
+Note that in real sulfur $T_{LG}=1314$~K, $P_{LG}=20.7$~MPa, and $\rho_{LG}= 563$~kg/m$^3$ \cite{CRC}, while the LLCP is located at $T_{LL}=1035$~K, $P_{LL}= 2.15$~GPa, and $\rho_{LL}\approx 2000$ kg/m$^3$~\cite{Henry_Sulfur_2020}, making the ratios of critical parameters for real sulfur equal to $\rho_{LL}/\rho_{LG}=3.55$, $T_{LL}/T_{LG}=0.79$, $P_{LL}/P_{LG}=104$, while for the model with the given set of parameters they are, respectively, 3.2, 0.81 and 7.1.
+As one can see from figure~\ref{fig:8}(b) a further increase of $\epsilon_b$, can easily increase both $P_{LL}/P_{LG}$ and $\rho_{LL}/\rho_{LG}$.
+Note also that the liquid--liquid coexistence line must belong to a narrow region between the spinodals and thus must have a very large positive slope.
+Moreover, it crosses the liquid--gas coexistence line at a very small temperature and at a small pressure almost equal to zero, where crystallization can be anticipated, making the phase diagram very realistic, because according to reference~\cite{Henry_Sulfur_2020}, the liquid--liquid coexistence line in sulfur ends at a triple point with the crystalline phase.